 Artificial Intelligence Contracts: An Issue-Spotter – Part 1 of 3

 Contracts about artificial intelligence raise most of the same issues as other software agreements.
-But they raise unique issues too, particularly when they involve generative AI, like ChatGPT.
+But they raise unique issues too, particularly when they involve generative AI (like ChatGPT) and other forms of machine learning.
 This is the first of three posts describing those issues.
 This series provides an issue-spotter for lawyers, contract managers, and other contract-drafters.

 Let’s start by defining key terms:

-• Output refers to an AI system’s response to a prompt – e.g., an answer to a question or an illustration created on request.
+• Output refers to an AI system’s response to a prompt – e.g., an answer to a question, content like an image or software created on request.

 • Prompt refers to the question or other request a user submits to an AI system.

-The rest of this post covers (A) ownership and control of customer training data and prompts.
+The rest of this post addresses contracts for purchase and sale of AI, with a particular focus on gen-AI.
+It covers (A) ownership and control of customer training data and prompts.
 The two future posts in this series will cover: (B) ownership and control of outputs; (C) trade secrets and other confidential information related to AI; (D) liability related to errors in outputs; (E) liability to third parties related to AI inputs and outputs (IP, privacy, defamation, etc.); and (F) security, responsible use, and other special issues related to artificial intelligence.

-A. Ownership and Control of Customer Training Data and Prompts
+A. Ownership and Control of Customer’s Fine-Tuning Data and Prompts

 3. generative artificial intelligence image: robot lawyer